Walong landscape Walong War Memorial

 Dong VillageFirst SunriseMeyor Community

-In October 2025, a 21-rider motorcycle expedition — 11 Army, 10 civilian — rode from Tawang to Walong to commemorate the 63rd Walong Day, collecting soil from 1962 battlefields along the route to be enshrined at the War Memorial.
+In October 2024, a 21-rider motorcycle expedition — 11 Army, 10 civilian — rode from Anini to Walong to commemorate the 62nd Walong Day, collecting soil from 1962 battlefields along the route to be enshrined at the War Memorial.
 The nine-day journey traversed the entire length of Arunachal Pradesh's border landscape.
 Riders described the ride as less a motorsport event and more a moving ceremony: each handful of soil carried from one battlefield to another closing a loop between sacrifice and remembrance that no monument alone can achieve.

 Whether you came for the sunrise, the memorial, or the road itself — your account helps others prepare for a place that does not explain itself in advance.